remiDupont/SummarizeGPT/README.md

 # Media Summary pipeline

 This project aims at making a pipeline to takes detailed notes using chatGPT and Whisper.
-Whisper runs locally (in GPY if possible) to save cost
+Whisper runs locally (in GPY if possible) to save cost.

+Youtube URL --> Video --> Script --> Several block of texts --> several chatGPT 3.5 GPT --> 1 concatenated big Resume

 ## 1) Setup